Green wall: Mat media

 Mat type systems tend to be either coir fiber or felt mats.
 Mat media are quite thin, even in multiple layers, and as such cannot support vibrant root systems of mature plants for more than three to five years before the roots overtake the mat and water is not able to adequately wick through the mats.

 The method of reparation of these systems is to replace large sections of the system at a time by cutting the mat out of the wall and replacing it with new mat.
 This process compromises the root structures of the neighboring plants on the wall and often kills many surrounding plants in the reparation process.

 These systems are best used on the interior of a building and are a good choice in areas with low seismic activity and small plants that will not grow to a weight that could rip the mat apart under their own weight over time.

-It is important to note that mat systems are particularly water inefficient and often require constant irrigation due to the thin nature of the medium and its inability to hold water and provide a buffer for the plant roots.
+Mat systems are particularly water inefficient and often require constant irrigation due to the thin nature of the medium and its inability to hold water and provide a buffer for the plant roots.
 This inefficiency often requires that these systems have a water re-circulation system put into place at an additional cost.
 Mat media are better suited for small installations no more than eight feet in height where repairs are easily completed.